wp-plugins/media-library-assistant/readme.txt

 * Allows you to edit the attachment name/slug and to "unattach" items
 * Supports custom taxonomies, including pre-defined support for Attachment Categories and Attachment Tags
 * Provides additional view filters for mime types and Attachment Categories
+* Has an inline "Quick Edit" action for many common fields.

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.